How to spend a day in South Australia’s Deep Creek National Park

 Ranger Simon recommends sticking around after dark and taking a torch for a night hike on the Forest Circuit Walk.
 This 1-hour return, 2.6km hike is a fairly flat and easy stroll through tall stringybark forest which starts from Stringybark Campground, opposite site 10.

 There’s also a short, relatively flat walk through the stringybark forest on the Stringybark Loop Walk – a 30-minute, 1.5km loop where you can take in the calls of birds such as black cockatoos and sulphur crested cockatoos as they come into roost.
 You might even spot an echidna and get a beautiful view of the night sky.

 Why not stay the night?

-Deep Creek Conservation Park’s campgrounds are particularly popular with families who like being able to book a campsite before they go in a location that’s relatively close to Adelaide.
+Deep Creek National Park’s campgrounds are particularly popular with families who like being able to book a campsite before they go in a location that’s relatively close to Adelaide.
 Be sure to book ahead of time, especially during busy holiday periods.

 If you prefer to sleep with a roof over your head, Southern Ocean Retreats is a privately-owned company that operates rustic settlers’ cottages and the modern Ridgetop Retreats in the park.

 Top tip: Check out our Camping guide to Deep Creek National Park.
 It’s full of great information to help you select your campsite and make the most of your stay.